thelfer/tfel/docs/web/behaviours.md

   algorithm is as easy as using the domain specific languages based on `RungeKutta` algorithm.
 It can be considered as a first step toward an implicit implementation with an analytical jacobian matrix.
-- `Broyden` algorithms which do not require to computation of the jacobian matrix: these algorithms update an approximation of the jacobian matrix (first Broyden algorithm) or its inverse (second Broyden algorithm) at each iteration.
-The first Broyden algorithm can sometimes be interesting as one may compute analitically some part of the jacobian matrix and let the algorithm compute the other parts.
-If the computation of those other parts takes a significant amount of CPU time, this algorithm can in same cases outperfom the Newton-Raphson algorithm.
+- `Broyden` algorithms which do not require the computation of the jacobian matrix: these algorithms update an approximation of the jacobian matrix (first Broyden algorithm) or its inverse (second Broyden algorithm) at each iteration.
+The first Broyden algorithm can sometimes be interesting as one may compute analytically some part of the jacobian matrix and let the algorithm compute the other parts.
+If the computation of those other parts takes a significant amount of CPU time, this algorithm can in same cases outperform the Newton-Raphson algorithm.
 - `PowellDogLeg_XX` algorithm, where `XX` is one of the previous algorithm.
-Those trust-region algorithms implements the classical Powell dogleg method [see @chen_modification_1981] to improve the robustness of the resolution.
+Those trust-region algorithms implement the classical Powell dogleg method [see @chen_modification_1981] to improve the robustness of the resolution.